mukulExp/LivePollAppBackend/README.md

 # LivePollAppBackend
-to install dependecies
-npm install
-and
-node app.js -> to start backend server
+To launch a development server, run the following command: npm install and node app.js